 Recently I posted an image on Facebook of my great aunt and uncle at Easton’s Beach in Newport, RI around 1917.
-I noted my aunt, Lillie Forrester Carr was an early African American graduate of Julliard and went on to become an accomplished music teacher in New York.
+I noted my aunt, Lillie Forrester Carr was an early African American graduate of the New England Conservatory of Music in Boston and went on to become an accomplished music teacher in New York.
 Her husband, James Dickerson Carr would become the first African American graduate of Rutgers University and later earn a law degree at Columbia University.

 The image shows a prosperous Gilded Age couple of color enjoying a summer rest in Newport.
 But the story behind the image today has less to do with summer relaxation, but more to do with the brutal nature of American politics that has taken the African American vote for granted then and possibly to this very day.

 Back in 1897, Carr, along with other Black New York City leaders met with a Congressman Lemuel E. Quigg, chairman of the Republican State Conventions of 1896 to request that African Americans be appointed to key positions within the city administration for their long time voter loyalty to the Republican Party.
 Quigg’s response was cocky and smug stating, “I know the Negroes better than they know themselves.
 You couldn’t drive them out of the Republican Party with a sledgehammer.”
 Despite African Americans’ deep voting loyalty to the Republican Party dating back to the end of the Civil War, white party leaders were reluctant to share any of the spoils of political victory and dominance – such as government jobs, appointments and programs that would best serve the Black community.